Want to get Coaching Clients Fast?

 * Host a conference call and facilitate a skill-share, as each coach who their favorite kind of client is and begin promoting each other.

 1. Look in your address book for who you know in areas where coaching could make a powerful impact.
 Give them a sample session and brainstorm how coaching could impact people in the niche they live or work in.
 Ask for referrals… or ask them to host a workshop that you’ll lead.
+In what areas do you imagine coaching would make the biggest impact?
+Consider areas you are networked with.
+Are there realtors in your network?
+Designers?
+Who are you already connected to?

 2. What organizations/charities do you donate money to?
 Donate coaching for the director, board members, clients, members etc. instead.
+Demonstrate the value of your offerings with the people you are already connected to.

 3. Have a wine, cheese and coaching party.
 Invite people you’d like to know better.
 Taste wine and cheese and demo coaching.
 Claim clients.
+Also a chocolate tasting party can be a lot of fun and can help people open up.
+Get some evocative chocolate from different areas of the world, or try some of my chocolate.

 4. What companies are you considering buying stock in, but you’re not convinced it’s a good investment?
 Reach out to HR, management, the big cheese, etc… Your sell being that you wouldn’t invest in them until you knew they had a healthy organization with a strong coaching culture.
 Create a proposal as to how to get there.